-- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 126 of 2015 (Federal Register of Legislation No. F2015L01680) determined under subsection 196B(2) of the VEA concerning discoid lupus erythematosus. - 3.
-The Authority is of the view that there is sound medical-scientific evidence that indicates that discoid lupus erythematosus and death from discoid lupus erythematosus can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning discoid lupus erythematosus (Reasonable Hypothesis) (No. 49 of 2025).
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 127 of 2015 (Federal Register of Legislation No. F2015L01681) determined under subsection 196B(3) of the VEA concerning discoid lupus erythematosus. - 3.
+The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that discoid lupus erythematosus and death from discoid lupus erythematosus can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning discoid lupus erythematosus (Balance of Probabilities) (No. 50 of 2025).
 This Instrument will in effect replace the repealed Statement of Principles.